 Awards: Publication in Environments for Aging Design Showcase

 This project involved the expansion and partial renovation of the CCRC campus within its current boundaries.
 The expansion of the independent living apartments and a wellness center, new assisted living specifically for memory care, and converting the current memory care into assisted living were all specifically requested.
 The final master plan detailed multi-phased clubhouse dining expansion and update, and skilled care improvements including a dedicated short-term rehab neighborhood addition.

 Recognizing market size, a nearby sister community and the challenges of a greenfield development in today’s marketplace, MRC opted for a first phase smaller CCRC / Life Plan Community enhanced with existing resources in the surrounding community.
-Phase 1 includes independent living condo-style flats with under building parking and interior links to the clubhouse.
+Partnerships with a local country club, the church next door and MRC’s Bryan community supplement on-site services allowing for less initial financial commitment.
+Phase 1 includes hybrid homes in the form of condo-style flats with under building parking and interior links to the clubhouse.
 The clubhouse also connects to assisted living suites and a memory care household.
 Skilled nursing care and short-term rehabilitation will be provided through a partnership with the sister community.